ccgilroy/ccgilroy.github.io/content/_index.md

 ---
 ---

-I'm a PhD candidate in sociology at the University of Washington in Seattle.
-I use digital and computational methods to study experiences of community, visibility, and belonging, with a substantive focus on queer communities and LGBTQ populations.
-I have interned as a data scientist and quantitative UX researcher, and also consulted on survey data analysis.
+I'm a machine learning data scientist at [Blue Rose Research](https://blueroseresearch.org/about/), where I work on political forecasting.
+I have a PhD in sociology from the University of Washington, and I currently live in Seattle.

-My recent [research projects](/research/) examine expressions and experiences of community, the disclosure of sexual identities on social media, and demographic and economic changes in gay neighborhoods.
-In other work, I have modeled the impact of coming out on public opinion and used machine learning combined with human knowledge to attempt to predict life outcomes from survey data.
-I also strive to create open and accessible [teaching materials](/teaching/), especially for computational social science methods and tools.
+My [academic research](/research/) has used digital and computational methods to study community, identity, social change, with a substantive focus on queer communities and LGBTQ populations.
+I've examined the construction of meanings of "community" in digital spaces through word embeddings, trajectories of demographic and socioeconomic change in gayborhoods, and the disclosure of sexual identities on social media.
+I've striven to create open and accessible [teaching materials](/teaching/), especially for computational social science methods and tools.

-I plan to graduate in 2023, and I'm interested in positions in data science and quantitative social science.
-To learn more about my work, you can view my [short resume](/gilroy_resume.pdf) or my [full CV](/gilroy_cv.pdf).
+Previously, I've interned as a data scientist and quantitative UX researcher at Meta, and consulted on survey data analysis for the World Bank.

 My name is pronounced [/ˈkɒnər ˈgɪlrɔɪ/](https://en.wikipedia.org/wiki/Help:IPA/English).
 I generally use [he/him](https://pronoun.is/he) pronouns.